 - Student service plan designed with input from parent(s) and school

-- RAC coordinator continues to monitor student service plan and make adjustments as needed
+- ARSS coordinator continues to monitor student service plan and make adjustments as needed

 - If attendance doesn’t improve, at-risk referrals may receive the chronic truancy letter, which is the 3rd notification as required by law before court intervention

 - If attendance still doesn’t improve, a truant minor or an educational neglect petition may be filed by the State’s Attorney.